 The ebb and flow of the game’s popularity will continue to fluctuate regardless of any success at a World Cup or in MLS.
 The country simply has so many sporting outlets and the juggernaut of the NFL that out-competing advertising and television-friendly sports with stoppages and high scores is damn near impossible.
 That being said, the sustainability of Major League Soccer as a business entity is cohesive in both progression and ambiguity.
 However, soccer is no longer a sport that has to be “sold” to American fans and audiences.
 If anything, America is sold on its affinity for the world’s game played abroad over the domestic product.

 The seemingly perpetual defeats to Liga MX sides in the CONCACAF Champions League give credence to the belief that MLS is far from producing a player remotely comparable to a Lionel Messi.
 With Orwellian control and influence over mainstream American soccer media and elaborate marketing campaigns that boldly take credit and ownership for anything remotely successful in American soccer, MLS must also attribute and attach itself to the shortcomings of the national state of the game.

-Instead of Major League Soccer asking when it will produce its own Lionel Messi, perhaps it is better served asking why it would even attempt such a feat before producing players the calibre of Lionel Messi’s supporting cast at FC Barcelona.
+Instead of Major League Soccer asking when it will produce its own Messi, perhaps it is better served asking why it would even attempt such a feat before producing players the calibre of Messi’s supporting cast at Barcelona.
 The question is coyly guised as a marketing ploy to incite debate and it just might convince people Major League Soccer is capable of producing such a world-class player.
 However, the fact remains that MLS has yet to produce a single world-class player, let alone anything near a Lionel Messi.

 Successful leagues place as much value in development as they do marketing initiatives.
 Major League Soccer would be well-served to produce its own version of a James Milner before it dreams of producing its own Lionel Messi.